What is a Solenoid?

 DC vs AC solenoid coils

-When the magnetic force overcomes the spring force, and the armature is fully lifted, the current running through the coil can be reduced to save energy.
+When the magnetic force overcomes the spring force and the armature is fully lifted, the current running through the coil can be reduced to save energy.
 DC responds slower than AC because DC provides a steady, unchanging current, which takes longer to build up and reduce magnetic fields.
 In contrast, AC changes direction rapidly, allowing it to adjust magnetic fields more quickly and efficiently, making AC coils more energy efficient.
+Read our comparison article to learn more about the advantages and disadvantages of working with DC or AC solenoids.

 Magnetic field of a solenoid formula